 The Duomo (13th-15th-century cathedral): One of the greatest gothic monuments in Tuscany, famous for its splendid stained-glass windows by Guglielmo de Marcillat.
 The Duomo also houses highly valuable works of art such as the cenotaph of bishop Tarlati and the main altar, both fine examples of gothic sculpture, alongside Piero della Francesca's Saint Mary Magdalene.

 San Domenico (13th century): This church, with its curiously asymmetrical facade, is home to the crucified Christ, painted by Cimabue, as well as an interesting series of 14th- and 15th-century frescoes belonging to the Arezzo school.

-San Francesco (13th and 14th century): With its unique, great nave is considered one of the most majestic examples of gothic monastic architecture in Tuscany.
-Central to the chapel of the choir is the masterpiece of Piero della Francesca (recently reatuared) is the great cycle of frescoes depicting the Legend of the True Cross, regarded as one of the finest expressions of ideal aesthetics that matured in the culture of the first renaissance.
+San Francesco (13th and 14th century): With its unique, great nave it is considered one of the most majestic examples of gothic monastic architecture in Tuscany.
+Central to the chapel of the choir is the masterpiece of Piero della Francesca (recently restored), a great cycle of frescoes depicting the Legend of the True Cross, regarded as one of the finest expressions of ideal aesthetics that matured in the culture of the first renaissance.

 Antique Fair: The Antique Furniture Exhibition that takes place the first week end of every month is set among the medieval town and is a fascinating experience where you can buy an array of artisan works and rustic antiques, as well as true works of art.